pc035860/ngSelect/README.md

 Default: `undefined`

 Disables the interactivity of options if the expression is evaluated to be `true`.
 The evaluation has the access to the additional local scope with `$optIndex`, `$optValue`, `$optSelected` varaibles to increase the usage flexibility.
 This optional directive is applicable to `ng-select` as global configuration and also applicable to `ng-select-option` as local configuration.
-`select-disabled` expression can't use `$optDisabled` for obvious recursion reasons.

 [Live Example](http://pc035860.github.io/ngSelect/example/#/select-disabled)
 ```html